wispproject/wallet/doc/Windows-build-instructions-README.md

-Wisp Building from source for Windows (XSPEC)
+Wisp Building from source for Windows (WISP)
 ====================================================